3liz/lizmap-documentation/en/source/publisher_guide/advanced_lizmap_config.rst

 Once downloaded the zipfile, you can:

 * replace the images
-* deit the CSS files
+* edit the CSS files

 Once your theme is ready, you can just publish it copying it in the directory ``media``.